-If you are injured in an accident caused by the recklessness of another party, you have the right to seek damages for your physical and emotional injuries.
+If the recklessness of another party caused an accident and you got an injury, you have the right to seek damages for your physical and emotional injuries.
+In other words, for personal injury claims.
 Navigating the waters of personal injury lawsuits, however, is fraught with dangers and pitfalls.
-Often times, individuals make mistakes very soon after their injuries, and before seeing an attorney, which can prove costly to their claims.
-Here are some of the top mistakes made during this critical time period after being injured.
+Oftentimes, individuals make mistakes very soon after their injuries.
+And, before seeing an attorney, which can prove costly to their claims.
+Here are some of the top mistakes made during this critical time period after getting an injury.

-Not Notifying the Police or other Investigatory B
+Not Notifying the Police or other Investigatory Body

 One of the biggest mistakes people make when it comes to a personal injury claim is failing to notify the proper authorities about their injury.
 Notifying the police, security officers, or other emergency personnel, after an accident is critical for the success of your claim.
-Police officers can serve as extremely useful – and trustworthy – third-parties during the claims process and can collect valuable information, such as personal information of witnesses, details about the nature of the accident, and other relevant information.
-If the liable party denied fault for your injuries in the future, the police can be a powerful source of trusted information – so always be sure to notify them immediately.
+Police officers can serve as extremely useful – and trustworthy – third-parties during the claims process.
+They can collect valuable information, such as personal information of witnesses, details about the nature of the accident, and other relevant information.
+If the liable party denied fault for your injuries in the future, the police can be a powerful source of trusted information.
+So, always be sure to notify them immediately.

 Not Collecting and Preserving Evidence

 Always attempt to obtain and preserve critical evidence.
 Take photos and videos where applicable, especially in cases involving crashes, falls, defective products and unsafe premises.
 Most phones now have the ability to also record audio statements by using the “voice memo” feature.
 Always collect the contact information for as many witnesses as possible.
-In a personal injury case, you need all the help you can get – and third-party accounts of the accident are crucial for the success of your claim.
+In a personal injury case, you need all the help you can get.
+Therefore, third-party accounts of the accident are crucial for the success of your claim.

 Not Seeing a Doctor

 Once you are injured, it is essential that you seek medical attention immediately.
-Seeing a doctor as soon as possible after an accident is crucial for your health and well-being, as well as the success of any personal injury claims.
-Your doctor can provide both the treatment you need to get well after an injury, as well as the documentation to give your claim the best chance of success.
+Seeing a doctor as soon as possible after an accident is crucial for your health and well-being.
+As well as the success of any personal injury claims.
+Your doctor can provide both the treatment you need to get well after an injury.
+They can also provide the documentation to give your claim the best chance of success.
 You should follow your doctor’s advice and when you disagree, get a second opinion.

 Waiting too Long to File a Claim

-If you have been injured in an accident, time is of the essence.
+If you got an injury in an accident, time is of the essence.
 Because of the statute of limitations that New Jersey law places on personal injury claims, you likely only have two years to file your lawsuit.
-If the statute of limitations expires, there is a strong likelihood that any claims you may bring would be dismissed by the judge.
+If the statute of limitations expires, there is a strong likelihood that the judge may dismiss any claims you may bring.

 Not Contacting an Experienced Attorney